syncfusion-content/blazor-docs/blazor/accordion/how-to/add-icon-to-accordion-header.md

+---
+layout: post
+title: How to Add Icon To Accordion Header in Blazor Accordion Component | Syncfusion
+description: Checkout and learn about Add Icon To Accordion Header in Blazor Accordion component of Syncfusion, and more details.
+platform: Blazor
+control: Accordion
+documentation: ug
+---

 # Add Icon to Header

 You can add the icon custom css class to the Accordion header using `IconCss` property and also add css styles to the defined class.
 The accordion icon element is rendered before the header text in the DOM element.